 The thing is - Neural Network is not some approximation of the human perception that can understand data more efficiently than human - it is much simpler, a specialized tool with algorithms designed to achieve specific results.

-The critical component of artificial neural network is perceptron, an algorithm for pattern recognition.
+The critical component of the artificial neural network is perceptron, an algorithm for pattern recognition.
 Perceptrons can classify and cluster information according to the specified settings.

-Multilayer perceptron is the original form of artificial neural networks.
+The multilayer perceptron is the original form of artificial neural networks.
 It is the most commonly used type of NN in the data analytics field.
 MLP is the earliest realized form of ANN that subsequently evolved into convolutional and recurrent neural nets (more on the differences later).

-The primary purpose of the MLP neural network is to create a model that can solve complex computational problems from the large sets of data and with multiple variables that are beyond human grasp.
+The primary purpose of the MLP neural network is to create a model that can solve complex computational problems from large sets of data and with multiple variables that are beyond human grasp.

 So, what are neural networks good for?
 The key goals of using MLP in the data processing and analysis operation are: